 “In the world of the racist right, Henry Ford is almost a living, breathing human being, “ Beirich said in an interview.
 She added that extremist leaders use Ford “as an inspiration” and “validator” to impress people while enlisting them to join the movement.

-It’s not just extremist websites that are peddling Ford’s books.
+It’s not just extremist sites that peddle Ford’s books.
 Shoppers can buy “The International Jew” by Henry Ford on the websites of Amazon, Barnes & Noble and Walmart.

 “This is a wonderful book that should be required reading for all Americans,” wrote Tara, in a five-star Amazon review.
 “Sadly, many people like to label Henry Ford as an anti-Semite, when nothing could be further from the truth.”